Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Results

-To summarize the effect reported in Table~\ref{fig:Herbsleb_stats}, we need to look at the difference between the highest and lowest ranks: \begin{itemize} \item In the groups with highest defects and highest rank, the social and coding groups are both low.
-That, is non-hero-ness (for both code and social interaction) is associated with worst quality code. \item In the groups with lowest defects and lowest rank, the social group is always high while the code groups are either low or medium.
-That is, extensive social interaction even with low to medium code interaction is associated with best quality code. \end{itemize} From the above, we can say that:\ \begin{itemize} \item Prior definitions of ``hero'' based just on code interaction need now to be augmented.
-As shown in Table~\ref{fig:Herbsleb_stats}, social hero-ness is much more predictive for bugs than merely reflecting on code hero-ness \item Also, these results support the Herbsleb hypothesis, which suggests communication between developers is an important factor and lesser social communication can lead to more bugs. \end{itemize}
+To summarize the effect reported in Table~\ref{fig:Herbsleb_stats}, we need to look at the difference between the highest and lowest ranks: \bi \item In the groups with the highest defects and highest rank, the social and coding groups are both low.
+That is non-hero-ness (for both code and social interaction) is associated with the worst quality code. \item In the groups with the lowest defects and lowest rank, the social group is always high while the code groups are either low or medium.
+That is, extensive social interaction even with low to medium code interaction is associated with the best quality code. \ei From the above, we can say that:\ \bi \item These results support the Herbsleb hypothesis, which suggests communication between developers is an important factor and lesser social communication can lead to more bugs. \item Also, prior definitions of ``hero'' based just on code interaction need now to be augmented.
+As shown in Table~\ref{fig:Herbsleb_stats}, social hero-ness is much more predictive for bugs than merely reflecting. on code hero-ness. \ei

 This finding leads to the following conjecture (to be explored in future work): the best way to reduce communication overhead and to decrease defects is to {\em centralize the communicators}.
 In our data, commits with lower defects come from the small number of hero developers who have learned how to talk to more people.
 Hence, we would encourage more research into better methods for rapid, high-volume, communication in a one-to-many setting (where the ``one'' is the hero and the ``many'' are everyone else).
 In summary, we can say